mohitpai/journey-optimizer.en/help/using/building-journeys/journeys-message.md

 topic: Content Management
 role: User
 level: Intermediate
-keywords: journey, message, push, sms, email
+keywords: journey, message, push, sms, email, in-app
 exl-id: 4db07a9e-c3dd-4873-8bd9-ac34c860694c
 ---
-# Email, SMS, Push{#add-a-message-in-a-journey}
+# Email, In-app, Push, SMS{#add-a-message-in-a-journey}

 [!DNL Journey Optimizer] comes with built-in message capabilities.
-You can simply add, in your journey, a push, an SMS, or email message activity and define settings and content.
+You can simply add, in your journey, a push, an SMS, an In-app or email message activity and define settings and content.
 It is then executed and sent in the context of the journey.

 You can also set up specific actions to send you messages: